ansys/scade-design-rules/doc/source/rules/structure/maximum_diagrams_per_element.rst

 Verification
 ------------
 This rule checks all operators, state machines, state machine actions/states, and variables in the model.
-It counts the number of graphical diagrams associated to each element.
+It retrieves the :ref:`Number of diagrams per element <MetricNumberOfDiagramsPerElement>` metric associated to each element.

 The rule fails if the limit exceeds the authorized maximum.